semibran/bag/README.md

 }
 ```

 Internally, each `Bag` instance has a `contents` array which turns out to be a shuffled version of the `items` initially passed.
-An item is taken from the bag each time `draw` is called.
-If the bag is empty, the items are reshuffled and "poured" into the bag.
-This process continues indefinitely as long as the user keeps drawing items from the bag.
+An item is removed from the bag each time `draw` is called.
+Once the bag is empty, the items are reshuffled and "poured" back into the bag.
+This process continues indefinitely as long as items are drawn from the bag's contents.

 ## Installation
 ```sh